Ploop-2025-Solution-Challenge/Ploop-FE/README.md

 <hr />

-## Getting Started

 ## ⚠️ API Keys are not included in this repository

-This app uses Google Map API.
 To run this app from code, follow these instructions:

-- Ask member to get `.env` file.
+- Please check submitted prototype folder.
-- Add `.env` file at the root directory of the project.
+- Add `.env` file at the root directory of the `Ploop-FE/` folder.
 - Follow the next instructions for each platform.

 ### iOS

-Ask member to get `GoogleService-Info.plist` file, add it into `ios/Runner` folder.
+Add `GoogleService-Info.plist` file into `Ploop-FE/ios/Runner` folder.

 ### Android

-Ask member to get `google-services.json` file, add it into `android/app` folder.
+Add `google-services.json` file into `Ploop-FE/android/app` folder.